 This is the perfect sex position for those with endometriosis to use while adding this awesome pleasure kit.
 Have your partner sits down on top of their legs, putting them together under their buttocks.
 Sit on top with your back towards them, throwing back your head on your lover’s shoulder if you desire, and spread your legs on both sides of your partner’s knees.

-Apply some GoLove CBD Lube to relax muscle tension while it eases your pain and discomfort.
+Apply some GoLove CBD Intimate Serum to moisturize, soothe and plump the labial and perineal skin.
 Allow yourself to maximize satisfaction by directly applying clitoral stimulation with the help of a toy.
 Experiment with different vibration/sucking settings and see how long you can hold off until climax.

 The Rabbit is a very sensual position, great for both vaginal or anal penetration.
 Let your partner’s hands play freely with every corner of your body to to turn up the heat.
 Make sure you both are communicating to what feels good to each other.